 One thing I knew about Aiden was that he always acted neutral when it came to my behavior.
 I wasn’t sure why, but I believed it started when I turned seven, during my coming-of-age ceremony.
 A ritual where every Stormbourne had their body examined to see if they had a mana core that could enable them to wield magic.

 I sensed it before he said anything.
 The mana core within me stirred to life.
-Only there wasn’t the warmth I’d heard about, just a chill, as though shadows were encroaching.
+Only there wasn’t the warmth I’d heard about.
+There was a chill instead, as though shadows were encroaching.

 But my father’s reaction told me otherwise.
 He had a private conversation with Aiden, probably discussing the truth about the anomaly I possessed.
 From that day on, Aiden and I had an unspoken agreement.
-You do your thing and I will do mine.
+You do your thing and I’ll do mine.

 Another heavy curtain of silence fell over the dining room.
-I swear, if a lousy pin dropped onto the floor, you would hear it echo through the hall.
+I swear, if a lousy pin dropped onto the floor, you’d hear it echo through the hall.

-A girlish giggle cut through the stillness, and all eyes turned to the source.
 “I’m sorry, I couldn’t help it.
-It’s so amusing,” Catherine said, turning toward Aiden.
-“I had no idea your brother was so funny.”
+It’s just so amusing,” Catherine remarked, laughing and glancing at Aiden.
+“I didn’t know your brother was so funny, Aiden.”

 She shifted her attention toward me.
 “So, Alex, did you find the two men you were looking for?
 Is that why you were late?”

-I shook my head.
-“No, I haven’t found them, milady.”
+I shook my head and replied, “Nope, I haven’t found them, milady.”

-“That’s too bad,” she said with that fake smile of hers.
+“That’s too bad,” she said, flashing that fake smile of hers.

 “Meow,” he greeted as if he had perfect timing or something.